 Selling a crypto gift

-You'll pay Capital Gains Tax if you dispose of your gifted crypto by selling it, swapping it or spending it.
+You'll pay Capital Gains Tax if you dispose of your gifted crypto by selling it, trading it or spending it.

 The cost base of gifted crypto is inherited.
 This means the recipient takes on the cost base of the original asset from the sender.
 If the cost base of the sender is unknown, you can use the fair market value of the crypto on the day you received it as the cost base.